 In fact, in a span of four days in mid-August 2017 I wrote three consecutive posts about what I was learning.

 One month later I returned to the research with a cri de coeur about the perils of genealogical research.

 I had little new to report until December 2017, when I wrote the following three consecutive posts; in the second one I finally dropped the tattered pretense that this site is solely devoted to “objective data-driven” analyses:

 After a two-month hiatus during which I described in glorious detail my recent adventures in San Francisco, I returned to my genealogical investigations with two posts:

 These were followed by a May 2018 post focusing less upon genealogy and more on my ongoing search for identity.

 That August, I traveled to my birth city of Philadelphia, PA to conduct on-site research (and to visit friends and family).
 I shared what I learned from that trip in a three-part series:

-From then until mid-December, I was preoccupied with the 2018 midterm elections.
+From September until mid-December 2018, I was preoccupied with the 2018 midterm elections.
 It was not until what would have been my maternal grandfather Samuel Kohn’s 104th birthday (or so I had always understood) that I returned to both the book and the research.
 I followed that up with a cri de coeur reprise less than one month later, followed in February 2019 by the tale of my paternal great-great-uncle.